 (photo credit: IBRAHEEM ABU MUSTAFA / REUTERS)

-While both rival parties have said they are optimistic about restoring the unity of the West Bank and Gaza, they still have to overcome a number of obstacles to do that.
+While Hamas and Fatah have said they want to reunite the Palestinian territories, they have to overcome a number of obstacles to do that.

-Over the past week, both parties expressed divergent view about the future of Gaza’s security.
+Over the past week, the parties have expressed divergent views about the future of Gaza’s security.